 How Whiskey Promotes Weight Gain?

 The key to losing weight is burning more calories than you take in.
-Whiskey promotes weight gain in that it allows the intake of empty calories.
+Whiskey promotes weight gain in that it allows the consumption of empty calories.
 Empty calories are calories that have little or no benefit to the body.
 As we said earlier, 35 milliliters of whiskey contains 72 calories.
-If your daily intake is 1,400 calories, if you take 35 milliliters of whiskey, you’ve just added 70 calories to your daily calorie intake, thus promoting weight gain.
+If your daily intake is 1,400 calories, if you take 35 milliliters of whiskey, you’ve just added 70 empty calories to your daily calorie intake.
 Let’s be honest, there is no way you can just take 35 milliliters of alcohol, and hence the more you take, the more empty calories in your body and hence weight gain.

 Apart from empty calories, whiskey promotes appetite and increases hunger.
 A study was done on mice that proves this to be true, and the same is said to be true to humans according to the scientists who carried out the study (4).
 The mice that were tested in the study were given large amounts of alcohol for three days.
 It was seen that alcohol increased the activity in the neurons that are fired when your body experiences starvation.
 They also ate more than they would normally consume (4).